RaevLogic/JS-Issue-Tracker/README.md

 # JS-Issue-Tracker
-An issue tracker app built with pure JavaScript.
+An issue tracker app built with pure JavaScript using the browser's local storage to store issues.